Internet-of-Bananas/installation-guide/README.md

 - 5_iobColorDHT joins the color and temperature sketch;
 - 6_iob that is the final code for the IoB, using the MQTT library to publish the data.

-It is presented below how to update the code (the 6_iob) to use it in the Internet of Bananas.
+It is presented below how to update the file **6_iob** to use it in the Internet of Bananas.
 The code is available at [https://github.com/Internet-of-Bananas/code](https://github.com/Internet-of-Bananas/code).
 On the GitHub page, click the `Code> Download ZIP` button.
 After downloading, unzip the files, then copy the folders to the preferred location on your computer.
-On the Arduino IDE, select the `File> Open` menu and open the monitorAr.ino file, located in the previously copied folder.
+On the Arduino IDE, select the `File> Open` menu and open the `6_iob.ino` file, located in the previously copied folder.

+Note: in Arduino IDE the folder and the file must have the same name, so if you renamed the folder, you have to rename the file `.ino` with the same name.

 Before sending the code to ESP8266, you need to make three changes: